Bat Removal in Madison, CT | Humane Exclusion & Prevention – RF Wildlife

 Connecticut Rabies exposure and animal testing

-The official paperwork for rabies exposure and animal testing in Connecticut is the Request for Rabies Examination (Form OL-97A), used by health officials, veterinarians, or animal control to submit an animal for testing after a potential exposure (bite, scratch, or saliva contact with a human or domestic animal).
-The health Department or whoever is picking up the bat for testing will typically have this form.
-I tell people to print it fill it out what you can ahead of time as you are waiting for pickup.
+The official paperwork for rabies exposure and animal testing in Connecticut is the Request for Rabies Examination (Form OL-97A).
+The health Department or whoever is picking up the bat will typically have this form.
+I tell people to print and fill out what you can ahead of time.

 Direct Link to the Form (PDF)